bonjo7/kotlin_assignment1/README.md

 - Saving ringfort, ringfort currently save's but does not redirect to list activity.
 - User only allowed to upload one image instead of four.
 - Have not implemented the ability to take a photo as of yet
+- UI for maps in landscape mode not displaying correctly